 Yes, Cosmetics Safer Now – 45%

-Less than half of the both men and women felt that cosmetics ARE safer.
+Less than half of both men and women felt that cosmetics ARE safer.
 They cited more research of ingredients, safer ingredients, vegan and paraben-free products, natural products, and increased regulations.

 One woman told me that cosmetics are safer because there is much more regulation and the FDA has more power over cosmetics than it did 25 years ago.
 (Umm, no, not really!)